 Michigan laws regarding assault charges can be found in section 750.81, Michigan Penal Code.
 Michigan defines assault as an attempt to cause physical injury to another person; an intentional action or threat of action that reasonably causes a person to fear they are about to be injured constitutes an assault.

 It is important to understand that a physical injury to another person, also known as a battery, need not have resulted in order for a person to be charged with assault.
+It is also important to know that assault against an officer charges will have serious penalties to be wary of as well.
 These elements can be further explained by consulting with a Grand Rapids assault attorney.

 Battery is the actual offensive contact threatened by the assault.
 Battery is defined as an intentional, forceful, violent, or offensive touching of a person against their will.
 While a person may be charged with assault without battery, these crimes are closely related under Michigan law, as battery is considered the completion of the assault.